Plattsburgh Air Force Base

 The base closed on 25 September 1995, pursuant to the Defense Base Realignment and Closure Act of 1990 (10 U.S.C.
 Sec.
 2687 note) and the recommendations of the Defense Base Realignment and Closure Commission.
 It is now a civilian airport and industrial complex, operated by the Plattsburgh Air Base Development Authority.
 The airfield is now known as Plattsburgh International Airport.

 Geography

 The former air base is bordered by the city of Plattsburgh and the Saranac River to the north and the Salmon River to the south.
 It lies on the western shore of Lake Champlain on the New York-Vermont border.

 History

-Military Presence Before the Base
+Military presence before the base

 Plattsburgh was the third oldest military post in the United States.
 The U.S. has maintained a military presence at the site of the now-closed base since 30 December 1814.